facebookresearch/mmf/projects/m4c/README.md

 # Iterative Answer Prediction with Pointer-Augmented Multimodal Transformers for TextVQA

-This repository contains the code for M4C model from the following paper, released under the Pythia framework:
+This repository contains the code for M4C model from the following paper, released under the MMF:

 * R. Hu, A. Singh, T. Darrell, M. Rohrbach, *Iterative Answer Prediction with Pointer-Augmented Multimodal Transformers for TextVQA*. in CVPR, 2020 ([PDF](https://arxiv.org/pdf/1911.06258.pdf))
 ```